-- It will insert the FAS and MFAS fields into the OTUk data-stream (coincident to whenever the upstream OTUk_TT_So function asserts the CI_FS and CI_MFS input, respectively).
+- It will insert the FAS and MFAS fields into the OTUk data stream (coincident with whenever the upstream OTUk_TT_So function asserts the CI_FS and CI_MFS input, respectively).

 - This function will compute and append a FEC field to the back-end of each outbound OTUk frame)

-Figure 2 presents an illustration of a Unidirectional Connection that shows where the OTSi/OTUk-a_A_So function “fits in” within a system.
+Figure 2 illustrates a Unidirectional Connection that shows where the OTSi/OTUk-a_A_So function “fits in” within a system.